robinhermit/SillyCode/README.md

 ## Instructions
 Download this repository as zip file, unzip it in a known location and keep the content of the folder within it.
 To launch SillyCode, open the file SILLYCODE.scd.
 Open the sillycode_CONTROL.scd as well.

 You will need to collect 2000-5000 audio wave files, inside the folder /Samples.
-The more, the better resolution will
+The more, the better: each sample is associated to each new syllable detected in each language used.